nbarn3s/alias/readme.md

 https://www.ssa.gov/OACT/babynames/decades/names1990s.html

 This was written for personal amusement.
 It would be easy to expand the functionality, submit an issue if you would like to see something added or changed.
-If you want something quicker than cloning this project: https://www.fakenamegenerator.com/
+If you want something quicker/easier than cloning this project, this web service seems well recommended: https://www.fakenamegenerator.com/

 ## Usage
     usage: alias [-h] -a AGE [-f] [-m] [-n NUMBER]

     Generates a random name

     options:
     -h, --help            show this help message and exit -a AGE, --age AGE     The person's age
     -f, --female          Choose a female name
     -m, --male            Choose a male name
     -n NUMBER, --number NUMBER
-                        Number of identies generated (default is 1)
+                            Number of identities generated (default is 1)

 ## Examples
     > python -m alias -ma 25